KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

 The addition of dynamic task creation and deletion forced one major design change from `v1` and `v1.1`, and adds a few additional concerns.

-### A task must be a struct
+### A task in now a struct
-In order to be dynamically added and deleted, tasks need to be represented as a `struct`, and the simplicity of an array of tasks had to be discarded.
+In order to be dynamically added and deleted, tasks are now represented as a `struct`, and the simplicity of an array of tasks had to be discarded.
 The scheduler uses a doubly linked (meaning forward and backward linked) list of tasks.
 This facilitates easy removal of a task from anywhere in the list, and easy addition of a new task at the end of the list.

 ### Protection of the structures
-As mentioned before, in a multi-core and pre-emptive scheduling environment we must not allow task creation, deletion or scheduling to occur simultaneously, because these linked lists of structures would be corrupted.
+As mentioned before, in a multi-core and pre-emptive scheduling environment we must not allow task creation, deletion or scheduling to occur simultaneously, because the linked lists of task structures would be corrupted.
 Therefore, all of these operations use the same spinlock as discussed above.

 ### Use of malloc() and free()
 As discussed previously, `malloc()` and `free()` are task and core safe in Piccolo OS Plus, but *not* interrupt safe.
 The scheduler *is* an interrupt handler, so though it is responsible for removing tasks which have ended, *it cannot call `free()` to return the memory for the task struct*.
 Our solution is to let the scheduler place the discarded task onto another list (the
 "zombie" list of dead tasks) and allow a special garbage collector task to return the memory using `free()`.
-Of course, the zombie list has to be protected using the same scheduler spin lock as before.
+Of course, the zombie list has to be protected using the same scheduler spin lock as the task structures.

 # Implementation Discussions
 Here we talk about some of the implementation details in more depth.
 Topics include: